inzk0518/tp/docs/DeveloperGuide.md

       Use case resumes at step 4

-#### Use case: Find clients associated to property
+#### Use case: Find contacts associated to property

 **Main Success Scenario:**

-1. User chooses to find clients associated to a specific property
+1. User chooses to find contacts associated to a specific property
 2. System requests property details
 3. User enters the required information
-4. System retrieves information and displays the clients
+4. System retrieves information and displays the contacts

     Use case ends